edoardocattapan/ardo.github.io/_posts/2018-10-02-on-free-will-and-personal-agency.md

-Scientific literature in neuroscience and studies in human behavioral biology do not provide support for the idea that we have free will.
+This post looks at the idea of **free will** from different angles, since scientific literature in neuroscience and human behavioral biology studies, as of today, do not provide evidence or solid support for the idea that free will exists.

 According to Wikipedia, free will is "*the ability to choose between different possible courses of action unimpeded*".